Foxcapades/misc-scripts/eupath-svn-2-git/readme.md

 # Subversion to Git migration helpers

-utils and wrappers to simplify my life while manually creating maintaining a one way sync between the EuPathDB SVN projects and git mirrors of those projects.
+utils and wrappers to simplify my life while manually creating and maintaining a one way sync between the EuPathDB SVN projects and git mirrors of those projects.

 ## Scripts